 Q. Why couldn't we keep the golf course?

-A. The owners hired National Golf Foundation to do a study on feasibility of keeping a golf course.
-Their report showed that Riverside County has lower than national average on rounds played and golf demand.
-There are 11 courses in a 10 mile radius of the former Mountain View Golf Course; 24 in a 15' mile radius.
+A. The course owners hired the National Golf Foundation (NGF) to do a study on the feasibility of keeping a golf course.
+The NGF’s report showed that Riverside County has lower than national average on rounds played and golf demand.
+There are 11 courses in a 10-mile radius of the former Mountain View Golf Course, and 24 in a 15’-mile radius.
 The costs to operate an executive course (9 holes) are comparable to PGA sanctioned course and revenues would not sustain that model.
 To view highlights of the report, please click here.

 Q. I live on the golf course.
 Will my views be affected?

-A. We are designing a site plan and format with line-of-sight in mind.
-The natural topography of the valley combined with strategic placement of homes and single story layouts will maintain the aesthetic beauty of the landscape and mountain views.
+A. We have designed a site plan and format with line-of-sight in mind.
+Based on community feedback all homes are now single story.
+The natural topography of the valley combined with strategic placement of homes and single-story layouts will maintain the aesthetic beauty of the landscape and mountain views.

 Q. Will the existing residents pay to use the amenities that you're proposing?

 A. No!
-New homes sales will pay for the initial amenities.
-The Trails at Corona will have a Homeowners Association that will collect fees only from the new homeowners to maintain the new landscaping, parks and other features.
+New homes sales will pay for the amenities.
+The Trails at Corona will have a Homeowners Association that will collect fees only from the new homeowners to maintain the new landscaping, parks and other trails.

 Q. We appreciate keeping lots of open space.
 Can the trees be kept as well?

-Q. Commuter traffic is bad!
-Won't new homes add to the traffic?
+Q. Won't new homes add to the traffic?